-Click here for more info.
 For more details: (ihaveaplan.ca).
-McMaster Graduate students who do not qualify for the CUPE 3906 dental plan also have dental coverage through the same provider.
+McMaster Graduate students who do not qualify for the CUPE 3906 dental plan also have dental coverage School of Labour Studies PhD Handbook 2020-2021 through the same provider.

 International Students Coverage: https://iss.mcmaster.ca/